A Courageous Prayer

 “All clichés are true.
 The years really do speed by.
 Life really is as short as they tell you it is.
 And there really is a God.”

-So, we cannot be certain of the condition of any person’s heart, only God knows that.
-But I am left with an intriguing question; how many other rock stars do you know who have got down on their knees in front of a huge live audience from all religions and none, and prayed the Lord’s Prayer without the slightest inhibition?
+Of course we cannot be absolutely certain of the condition of any person’s heart, only God knows that.
+But I am left with an overall impression in Mr Bowie of someone who spent his life looking for God, and eventually found Him.
+For the skeptics, my intriguing question is; “how many other rock stars do you know who have got down on their knees in front of a televised live audience of millions from all religions and none, and prayed the Lord’s Prayer without the slightest inhibition?“